 Now, enough about us.
 After all, it’s the beginning of summer vacation!
 This is a time to have fun and relax, in an eco-friendly way, of course.
 Here’s a little calendar of challenges you can try throughout the summer break.
 You can do these on your own or with a group of friends or family.
 These initiatives can only benefit our planet, and the more of us who take them on, the better!

-So that we may offer you varied, relevant articles, we’d like to know what subjects interest you and are important to you.
-Send us a private message on Facebook or Instagram if there’s a specific subject you would like to learn more about.
+In order to bring you a variety of relevant content, we’d love to hear what topics interest you and are important to you.
+Send us a private message on Facebook or Instagram if there’s a particular topic you would like to know more about.